cnadler86/micropython-camera-API/README.md

 - [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.2.3/esp32/get-started/index.html): I used version 5.2.3, but it might work with other versions (see notes).
 - Clone the micropython repo and this repo in a folder, e.g. "MyESPCam".
 MicroPython version 1.24 or higher is required (at least commit 92484d8).
-- You will have to add the ESP32-Camera driver (I used v2.0.15).
+- You will have to add the ESP32-Camera driver from my fork.
 To do this, add the following to the respective idf_component.yml file (e.g. in micropython/ports/esp32/main_esp32s3/idf_component.yml):

 ```yml
   espressif/esp32-camera: